Tips for Preventing Water Damage to Your Connections

 No Exposed Cable

 If you are not using a junction box you will want to make sure that none of the cable is exposed to the elements.
 This can also be solved by burying the cables in the wall or ceiling behind the camera.
 Anything you can do to protect the cable and connection will help.
 The less that it is exposed to sun, rain, etc the longer the camera will last.
-We also recommend using silicone around the base of the camera to keep out any extra moisture.
+We also recommend using silicone around the base of the camera and dielectric grease brushed in the socket itself to keep out any extra moisture.

 Silicone and Electrical Tape